Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

 in the group.

 * You can still add incremental rewards to Agents using `Agent.AddReward()` if they are in a Group.
-These rewards will only be given to those agents and can only be received when the Agent is active.
+These rewards will only be given to those agents and are received when the Agent is active.

-* Environments which use Multi Agent Groups can be trained using PPO or SAC, but agents will not receive Group Rewards after deactivation/removal, nor will they behave as cooperatively.
+* Environments which use Multi Agent Groups can be trained using PPO or SAC, but agents will not be able to learn from group rewards after deactivation/removal, nor will they behave as cooperatively.

 ## Recording Demonstrations